 Standards of service, safety and quality of aircraft vary widely.
 So you need to get a good feel for the company you'll be working with, their staff and the quality of their planes.
 If the company is small you'll want assurances as to what they will do if the aircraft or crew are unavailable at the last minute.
 The good companies clearly have arrangements with others to provide backup services.

+These are the base starting points and there are always additional items that will be added to your final charge.
 When you receive a quote from the charter company make sure it includes all the following charges - landing fees, fuel, fuel surcharges, catering, taxes, ramp fees and any applicable overnight expenses for the crew.
 Read this article for more details about jet charter costs and whats on the invoice.
-If a suitable plane is not available at your local airport you may be charged a repositioning fee to bring the ideal plane to you, and if you're only flying one way you'll probably have to pay the "deadhead" costs of the plane flying back to it's base.
+If a suitable plane is not available at your local airport you may be charged a repositioning fee to bring the ideal plane to you, and if you're only flying one way you'll probably have to pay the "deadhead" costs of the plane flying back to its base.
 If you have a specific flight in mind and want to know the price, then use the charter price quote tool on this page.

 Folks flying out of a given airport often build relationships with a given charter company - they then get to know both the planes and the pilots and crew, so that each time they fly, they know exactly what they are getting.
 If you're new to the charter market it's worth investigating all your local options to see what planes are available and whether they fit your needs.
 As you narrow your search, use these questions for air charter companies, to help find the right supplier for your needs.